kevinslin/seed-xkcd/vault/xkcd.1-to-10.md

   license: Creative Commons 2.5
 ---
 ![If you get an 11/100 on a CS test, but you claim it should be counted as a 'C', they'll probably decide you deserve the upgrade.](https://imgs.xkcd.com/comics/1_to_10.png)
+> "1 to 10", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Two people are talking.]]